pioio/ezcli/README.md

 # `taskcli` - a library for pragmatic and powerful CLI tools

-A tool for turning Python functions into powerful CLI interfaces for real-life task automation.
+A tool for turning Python functions into powerful CLI interfaces for **fast** real-life task automation.

+The guiding design principle is to make running and navigating tasks fast -- with fewest keystrokes.

 It's like a Makefile, but in Python.

 ## Overview
 All projects revolve around performing small tasks.